 Childbirth in America does not have to be so dangerous.
 Regulators and oversight groups could require hospitals to report data on childbirth complications and injuries.
 As opposed to the inaction in regulating births, regulators monitor elder care aggressively.
 For example, Medicare requires hospitals to disclose information on compilations for hip and knee surgeries.
 Unfortunately, there is little information available on maternal health.
 No national tracking system exists for childbirth complications.

 Despite the lack of information, expecting mothers can take a variety of steps to protect themselves.
 Mothers should know common warning signs and proper safety responses.
-Mothers are at risk of stroke once their blood pressure hits 160/110 (or either of those numbers individually).
-If the mother’s blood pressure reaches 160/110 (or either individually): 1) the healthcare provider should retake the mother’s blood pressure within 15 minutes to ensure the reading is accurate; and 2) if still in the danger zone, the healthcare provider should give blood pressure medication to the mother within an hour.
+For example, mothers are at risk of stroke once their blood pressure hits 160/110 (or either of those numbers individually).
+If blood pressure reaches 160/110 (or either individually): 1) the healthcare provider should retake the mother’s blood pressure within 15 minutes to ensure the reading is accurate; and 2) if still in the danger zone, the healthcare provider should give blood pressure medication to the mother within an hour.

 It is regrettable the burden of receiving proper maternal care falls on patients.
 But, as is so often the case in the American medical system, patients must take an active role in their treatment to ensure the best possible care.